The Coherent State Transform and an Application to the Hyperbolic Laplacian: Introduction

 There are countless proofs of this fact, see \cite{book} for instance.
 In this paper, we seek to establish a similar asymptotic formula for the hyperbolic Laplacian.
 If we consider the operator

 where $\Delta_{\tilde{x}}=\sum_{j=2}^d \partial_{x_j}^2$, on a bounded domain in $\Omega\subset\IR^d$ and denote by $\lambda_k$ its Dirichlet eigenvalues, we find

-We prove this formula using the theory of coherent states.
+The operator $H+\frac{(d-1)^2}{4}$ on $L^2(\IR^d)$ is unitarily equivalent to the hyperbolic Laplacian on $L^2(\IH^d)$.
+This asymptotic formula thus easily translates to an assertion about the eigenvalues of the hyperbolic Laplacian.
+In the following we even call $H$ the hyperbolic Laplacian for simplicity.
+We prove this asymptotic formula using the theory of coherent states.
 In section 2 we recall some definitions and theorems from the theory of overfilling families of functions as presented in \cite{Berezin}.
-The discussion culminates in a proof of the Weyl asymptotic formula for the euclidean Laplacian.
+This discussion culminates in a proof of the Weyl asymptotic formula for the euclidean Laplacian.
 This is in fact a special case of the treatment of Weyl asymptotics for fractional Laplacians using coherent states considered in \cite{geisinger}.
 Section 3 constitutes the principal part of this paper and is dedicated to proving the Weyl asymptotic formula for the hyperbolic Laplacian $H$ using coherent states.
 Finally, in section 4, we discuss the asymptotic behavior of the error term in the Weyl law for the hyperbolic Laplacian and obtain the more precise formula

+Note that this formula also follows from a more general discussion (\cite{bruening}) of the asymptotic behavior of the spectral functions of elliptic differential operators with smooth coefficients.
+Our approach, however, exemplifies the utility of the coherent state approach, a theory that has classically been applied to powers of euclidean Laplacians and Schr\"odinger operators.